Ring0s4u2Proxy/Techniques-for-gaining-an-initial-foothold-within-a-network./README.md

 Payloads:

-DLL side-loading is great!
+ -DLL side-loading is great!
 I will not be going over how to carry out this technique, because there are many indepth articles written on this subject, but I will go over a few key points.

   -DLL hijacking: You can force a legitmate application into loading a malicious DLL.
 This is not a one size fits all solution though.Finding these vulnerabilities into the Windows OS is not as common as it once was.
 This is where DLL side-loading comes into play!